Minute by Minute: Distilling and Documenting Meeting Conversations

 At this program’s conclusion, participants should be able to:

-- Recognize the importance of taking minutes.
+- Follow the ANT model for taking minutes.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

 The Basics: The Role of a Minutes Taker

 To begin, participants will work in teams to answer a few fundamental questions about the purpose of minutes, what minutes should include, and the challenges that arise when documenting what’s said at a meeting.
 Following that discussion, we will look at three types of minutes: formal minutes, informal minutes, and action minutes.
 We will also examine the minute-taker’s responsibilities, the meeting chair’s obligations, and what is required from participants in order for a minute taker to produce a quality document.